Greg Walker (FRHS; FEA; FSA; MAE, FRSE)

 Research summary

 Professor Walker is a specialist in the literary culture of the reign of Henry VIII.
 He has also written widely on late-medieval drama and poetry, Renaissance literature, the history of the stage in the period before the building of the professional playhouses, and the cultural consequences of the Henrician Reformation.
 He has also published on the early films of Alexander Korda and popular music in the 1970s.
 Among his recent books are, Writing Under Tyranny: English Literature and the Henrician Reformation (OUP, 2005); Reading Literature Historically: Drama and Poetry from Chaucer to The Reformation (Edinburgh UP, 2013); Imagining Spectatorship from the Mysteries to the Shakespearean Stage (OUP, 2016), co-written with John J. McGavin, and John Heywood: Comedy and Survival in Tudor England (OUP, 2020).
 He has also co-edited The Oxford Handbook of Medieval Literature in English (OUP, 2010) with Elaine Treharne, The Oxford Handbook of Tudor Drama (OUP, 2015) with Thomas Betteridge; edited The Oxford Anthology of Tudor Drama (OUP, 2014), and co-edited a collection of essays on Textual Distortion (D.S.
 Brewer, 2017) with Elaine Treharne.
-He is currently co-editing The Oxford Handbook of Scottish Theatre, with Randall Stephenson and is writing a re-evaluation of the early English Morality drama of the fifteenth and sixteenth centuries.
+He is currently co-editing The Oxford Handbook of Scottish Theatre with Randall Stephenson and is writing a re-evaluation of the early English Morality drama of the fifteenth and sixteenth centuries.
+He is also collaborating with Drs Eleanor Rycroft and Clare Wright on a book called, Predramatic Theatre.

-He is also interested in practice-based drama projects.
-He was Principal Investigator on the AHRC-funded 'Staging and Representing the Scottish Renaissance Court' project, with Professor Thomas Betteridge (Brunel University) Dr Eleanor Rycroft (Bristol University) and colleagues in Edinburgh, Southampton and Glasgow Universities, which, in collaboration with Historic Scotland and theatre professionals, staged productions of Sir David Lyndsay's Ane Satyre of the Thrie Estaitis in Linlithgow Palace and Stirling Castle in June 2013.
+Greg is also interested in practice-based drama projects.
+He was Principal Investigator on the AHRC-funded 'Staging and Representing the Scottish Renaissance Court' project, with Professor Thomas Betteridge (Brunel University) Dr Eleanor Rycroft (Bristol University) and colleagues in Edinburgh, Southampton and Glasgow Universities, which, in collaboration with Historic Scotland and a brillisant cast of Scottish theatre professionals, directed by Gregory Thompson, staged productions of Sir David Lyndsay's Ane Satyre of the Thrie Estaitis in Linlithgow Palace and Stirling Castle in June 2013.

-He recently completed a biography of the Tudor playwright John Heywood, supported by a Leverhulme Trust Major Research Fellowship, and is working on an edition of the poetry of Wyatt and Surrey for OUP.
-He has held visiting research fellowships at Stanford University's Center for Space and Text Technologies (2016), at the Huntington Library, San Marino, California (2017), and was the Bliss Canochan International Visitor at the Stanford Humanities Center (2019).
+He recently completed a biography of the Tudor playwright John Heywood, supported by a Leverhulme Trust Major Research Fellowship.
+He has held visiting research fellowships at Stanford University's Center for Space and Text Technologies (2016), at the Huntington Library, San Marino, California (2017), and at the University of Malta, and was the Bliss Canochan International Visitor at the Stanford Humanities Center (2019)

-Professor Walker has supervised students on a range of topics at MA, MSc and PhD level, ranging from the dream-visions and romances of the Fourteenth Century to the drama of the late Sixteenth Century, and covering topics as diverse as the Shakespearean films of Sir Laurence Olivier, golden age detective fiction, and the representation of animals in late fourteenth century literature.
+Greg has supervised students on a range of topics at MA, MSc and PhD level, ranging from the dream-visions and romances of the Fourteenth Century to the drama of the late Sixteenth Century, and covering topics as diverse as the Shakespearean films of Sir Laurence Olivier, late Shakespeare, the work of Nicolaus Mameranus, golden age detective fiction, and the representation of animals in late fourteenth century literature.

 Current research interests